-Stakeholder: This project is the combination of two separate projects between Iran regulatory authority (INRA) and Iran Radioactive Waste Management Company (IRWA).
-INRA, IRWA, Operating Organizations and Utilities including NPPs, RRs and FCFs, Licensees (or license holders), Technical Support Organizations (TSOs) are the main stakeholders in the project.
-Also, general public and nuclear science and development and research institutes and universities will be the beneficiaries of the project; • Ministry of Health; • Oil and Gas Industries; INRA is responsible for outputs 1, 2, 3, and 5 of the project IRA2018004.
-IRWA is responsible for output numbers 4, 6 and 7.
+Stakeholder: There will be two main counterparts for this project, Iran regulatory authority (INRA) and Iran Radioactive Waste Management Company (IRWA).
+INRA is mainly responsible for meeting the targets for outputs 1, 2 and 3 of the project while IRWA is mainly responsible for output numbers 4, 5 and 6.
+Other nuclear installations such as the Operating Organizations and Utilities including NPPs, RRs and FCFs, Licensees (or license holders), Technical Support Organizations (TSOs) are the main stakeholders in the project.
+Also, general public and nuclear science and development and research institutes and universities are the beneficiaries of the project.

-Partnerships: INRA as well as NSC (as internal TSO) and IRWAs’ Experts will take part in the project.
-Depending on the subject, participants from the licensees, Operator organization, Stakeholders and their associated TSOs will be invited to participate.
+Partnerships: INRA may be collaborating with an international organization for a project to support the physical establishment of the Nuclear Safety Centre and therefore this IAEA TC project will focus on the capability building of the human resources for the Nuclear Safety Centre.

-Overall Objective: Strengthening regulatory and IRWA competences and enhancing the effectiveness of the national nuclear, radiation and waste safety
+Overall Objective: To strengthen and enhance national capabilities for safe, reliable and sustainable application of nuclear technology for peaceful uses for socio-economic development

-Role of nuclear technology and IAEA: With no doubts IAEA plays a main role in assisting member states in developing and promoting their TC projects.
-It is expected that the IAEA to assist INRA and IRWA in using nuclear science and technology for enhancement of the safety of nuclear facilities and radiological activities and to facilitate the transfer of such technology and knowledge in a sustainable manner.
+Role of nuclear technology and IAEA: The project objective is to strengthen national capabilities for regulating all radiation and nuclear activities throughout the country and safely managing the radioactive waste.
+It is expected that the IAEA will contribute by enhancing the capability of human resource and provide the necessary technical assistance/support and facilitate in procurement of technical equipment.

 Participating Member State(s): Iran, Islamic Republic of

-Physical infrastructure and human resources: The INRA’s experts accompanied with the NSC experts (as the main internal TSO of INRA) will be the main manpower in the projects.
+Physical infrastructure and human resources: The INRA’s experts accompanied with the NSC experts (as the main internal TSO of INRA) will be the main manpower in the project.
 Also, INRA will benefit the experiences of other sectors whenever it recognized their knowledge and experience are useful and has a complementary role in conducting the projects.
-The physical location of meetings, WSs and expert missions will be INRA or NSC premises and will be specified at that time.
-All the INRA and NSC equipment including laboratories, computer center and documentation center will be available.
-IRWA staffs as well as some other supporting companies' staff and professors from universities are the main human resource of this project.
-ANARAK disposal facility as a central disposal has some unique and brilliant parameters that may meet all requirements of deep geological repository and the treatment saloon in this repository can receive the decommissioning waste as well.
-SAGHAND Uranium mine can be converted to the repository and GACHIN mining and milling facility is ready for the decommissioning and remediation process.
+The physical location of meetings, WSs and expert missions will be INRA or NSC premises.
+All INRA and NSC equipment including laboratories, computer center and documentation center will be available.
+IRWA staffs as well as some other supporting companies' staff and professors from universities are the main human resource of this project dealing with safe management of radioactive waste.
+Anarak disposal facility as a central disposal has some unique and brilliant parameters that may meet all requirements of deep geological repository and the treatment saloon in this repository can receive the decommissioning waste as well.
+Saghand Uranium mine can be converted to the repository and GACHIN mining and milling facility is ready for the decommissioning and remediation process.

-Sustainability: In the short term, the outputs are expected to improve the effectiveness of INRA’s system and IRWA's radioactive waste management activities; and in the long term, it strengthens the regulatory infrastructure in a way that the safety of nuclear facilities and activities to be assured.
-Besides.
-Improving safety culture among the staff involved in the nuclear and radiation facilities and activities will have the main contribution in sustainable development of nuclear industries and radiation activities in the country.
+Sustainability: In the short term, the outputs are expected to improve the effectiveness of INRA’s system and IRWA's radioactive waste management activities.
+The project also utilizes a structured approach and activities to develop indigenous resources and in house competence and trained manpower with an aim to produce sustainable improvements in regulating radiation and nuclear activities in the country including safe management of radioactive waste.

-Safety regulatory infrastructure: INRA as counterpart institution is responsible for executing the projects, the safety regulations and guides applied, in compliance with the IAEA and other international valid standards.
+Safety regulatory infrastructure: Safety infrastructure and associated standards and procedures at the national level are adequate to ensure that the project will be implemented in a safe manner.

 Other considerations, e.g. environment, gender: The projects are defined based on the INRA’s and IRWA's prophecy i.e. protection of workers, public, future generations and environment against harmful effect of radiation.
 It is firmly believed that the defined projects have positive impact in this direction.